NCommander/vaksina/README.md

 ## Creation of Public Trust Store

-The creation of a "known good" set of sign keys will be provided ala Mozilla store
+The creation of a "known good" set of sign keys will be provided ala Mozilla store.

 ## Creation of validation of SMART Health Card standard